New York bookstore clashes with de Blasio over historic landmark designation: 'It's really no honor'

 The owner of a famous bookstore in New York City is pushing back on a decision to commemorate it with a historic landmark designation, blasting it as "eminent domain" and a "bureaucratic straitjacket."

-Nancy Bass Wyden, owner of the 'Strand Bookstoe' -- one of the few remaining in the city -- is "already a landmark" and that the historic designation was a "punishment" that just invited more "red tape and bureaucracy."
+Nancy Bass Wyden, owner of the 'Strand Bookstore' -- one of the few remaining in the city -- is "already a landmark" and that the historic designation was a "punishment" that just invited more "red tape and bureaucracy."

 "They get to decide what color our sign is, our awning is, what material we use," Wyden said, according to NPR.